utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 ## Exporting data from the Scratch Pad

 When you leave the Scratch Pad, your data remains there and isn't automatically transferred to your workspace.
-But you can export individual collections and environments from the Scratch Pad as JSON, then import it to a workspace.
+But you can export individual collections and environments from the Scratch Pad as JSON, then import them to a workspace.

 For more information on exporting a single collection or an environment, see [Exporting Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data).

-> You can only export individual collections and environments from the Scratch Pad.
+> You can export individual collections and environments from the Scratch Pad.
 You can't make bulk data exports of all collections and environments at once.

 ## Importing data from the Scratch Pad